 Ah, Razer.
-Surely if there’s a brand truly evocative of gaming hardware, it’s this one.
+If there’s a brand truly evocative of gaming hardware, surely it’s this one.
 Razer gaming headsets have been in the game pretty much since there’s been a game at all.
 It’s the biggest name out there, and it offers some of the most reasonably priced options on the market.

 Sure, many of its products are a little on average side, and the company is starting to expand outside the gaming space, but if you’re set on having a gaming headset in that iconic black and green, we’ve got you covered.
 Here are the best Razer gaming headsets on the market right now.

 What you should know about Razer gaming headsets